How can Fitbit help me track my temperature?

 - Open the Today app on your watch.

-With Sense, you can also log your core temperature in the Fitbit app on your phone:
+With Sense and Sense 2, log your core temperature in the Fitbit app on your phone:

 - Tap the + icon at the top of the screen.